sequenceiq/blog/source/_posts/2014-09-20-topn-on-apache-tez.markdown

 we need to see the global picture here that's why you can see that the parallelism is [set](https://github.com/sequenceiq/sequenceiq-samples/blob/master/tez-topk/src/main/java/com/sequenceiq/tez/topk/TopK.java#L129) to 1.
 We didn't specify it in the previous 2 Vertices which means that this will be decided at run time.

+## What's next
+In the next post we'll see how we can achieve the same with Spark and we'll do a performance comparison on a large dataset.
+If you have any questions or suggestions you can reach us on [LinkedIn](https://www.linkedin.com/company/sequenceiq/), [Twitter](https://twitter.com/sequenceiq) or [Facebook](https://www.facebook.com/sequenceiq).